What To Stock Up On In August

 Sleeping Bags

 We often think of summer as the time our kids need sleeping bags for those fun summer outdoor sleepovers, but fun nighttime activities with friends and family can happen all year long for our kids.
-They also may need a sleeping bag for late summer sports camps, or for the more adventurous, those winter camps when it’s especially cold.
-Consider upgrading those old bags for new more heat-efficient versions.
+They also may need a sleeping bag for late summer sports camps or, for the more adventurous, those winter camps when it’s frigid.
+Consider upgrading those old bags for new, more heat-efficient versions.

 Propane Canisters